 When I am not sitting in front of a keyboard I am mountain biking.
-In 2014 I began racing as a privateer and ended the season winning the Overall California Enduro Series in the men’s Cat 3 category.
+In 2014 I started racing ending the season as a beginner winning the overall California Enduro Series.
 Since then, I've continued to challenge myself both physically and mentally racing various gravity and endurance race formats.

 I am happily employed as a Sr. Engine & Tools Engineer at Super Evil Megacorp and not actively pursuing any new opportunities at this time, but please feel free to keep in touch!

 chad.j.mowery 'at' gmail 'dot' com

 Sr. Engine & Tools Engineer • March 2015 - Present

 Games Shipped: Game of War: Fire Age, Mobile Strike, Race or Die 2, IMob2

 Software Engineer• March 2011 - March 2012